Selecting a Data Repository

 |3.
 If there is no discipline-specific repository, select a general repository||There are several general-purpose repositories that can fulfill funder and journal sharing requirements.
 The choice often comes down to personal preferences.|

-For a one-stop shop that addresses all funder, journal, and University requirements, consider ReDATA, the University of Arizona's Research Data Repository.
+For a one-stop shop that addresses all funder, journal, and University data archiving and sharing requirements, consider ReDATA, the University of Arizona's Research Data Repository.

 Tools for Finding Repositories

 |Re3Data||Registry of Research Data Repositories.
 A worldwide index of data repositories.|